papasoft/wapuu-bot/readme.md

 This repo contains the code for a Slack Bot User app that can be added to a Slack team/channel to respond to Slack events.

 [Botkit core from howdy.ai](https://github.com/howdyai/botkit/blob/master/docs/readme.md#developing-with-botkit) - was used as a framework and we added conntroller actions to respond to specific events from our Slack team.
+We did not use Botkit Studio.

 Use the instructions below for setting up and configuring this botkit project.